Image conversion

+In computing, Image conversion is the process of transforming an input image into a different format.

 A large number of image file formats are available for storing graphical data, and, consequently, there are a number of issues associated with converting from one image format to another, most notably loss of image detail.

 Software compatibility

 Many image formats are native to one specific graphics application and are not offered as an export option in other software, due to proprietary considerations.
 An example of this is Adobe Photoshop's native PSD-format (Prevention of Significant Deterioration), which cannot be opened in less sophisticated programs for image viewing or editing, such as Microsoft Paint.

 Most image editing software is capable of importing and exporting in a variety of formats though, and a number of dedicated image converters exist.

 Loss due to compression

 Besides uncompressed formats and lossless compression formats that can usually be interconverted without any loss of detail, there are compressed formats such as JPEG, which lose detail on nearly every compress.
 While a conversion from a compressed to an uncompressed format is in general without loss, this is not true the other way around.
 Even a compressed-uncompressed-compressed round trip without any image manipulation may incur some loss of detail.